-God answered Paul's prayer by giving him something much more precious than thorn-removal: It's not what he asked for, but the Holy Spirit interceded and God answered by giving Paul what he most desired - "that the power of Christ will rest on me!"
+God answered Paul's prayer by giving him something much better than thorn-removal: It's not what he asked for, but the Holy Spirit interceded and God answered by giving Paul what he most desired - "that the power of Christ will rest on me!"

-What more could you want than the all sufficient grace of God, and the infinite power of Christ?
+Isn't that what you want more than anything?
 What more could you possibly need than that?

-But will you admit that you are weak?
-We heard it earlier, "apart from Christ you can do nothing?"
-Will you admit that you are helpless in your own strength, and your reasoning - haven't you seen that?
-He can only fill the empty and help the helpless.
+Back to our passage in Romans, there is a condition here: Will you admit that you are weak?
+That "apart from Christ you can do nothing?"
+Will you admit that you are ignorant of what is best for you, and others you pray for?
+The Spirit will help those who are weak.
+He fills those who are empty and helps the helpless.
 Don't quench the Spirit by your pride and self-sufficiency.

 And will you groan?
 Will you pray?
-The Spirit will not intercede for you according to the will of God unless you are groaning in prayer?
+Remember what James said, "You have not because you ask not?"
+Well Paul would say, "And the Spirit intercedes not, if you groan not!"
 "Oh, what peace we often forfeit, Oh, what needless pain we bear!
-All because we do not carry, everything to God in praye."
-But if you will groan, He will intercede.
+All because we do not carry, everything to God in prayer."
+So "take it to the Lord in prayer," and watch Him work.